labYangNJU/CellExpanda/README.md

 # Installation

 option 1:
-Create a conda environment with python3 and install all the dependencies.

-option 2:
 Create an environment from the env.yml file (We tested with conda==4.12.0, python==3.6.9).

       conda env create -f env.yaml

+option 2:
+Create your own conda environment with python3 and install all the dependencies.

 Notes:
 If any dependencies are not installed automatically, you should install them by pip or conda.